splunk/public-o11y-docs/gdi/get-data-in/application/go/instrumentation/instrument-go-application.rst

 The realm name appears in the :guilabel:`Organizations` section.

-.. note:: For more information on the ingest API endpoints, see :new-page:`Send APM traces <https://dev.splunk.com/observability/docs/apm/send_traces/>`.
+For more information on the ingest API endpoints, see :new-page:`Send APM traces <https://dev.splunk.com/observability/docs/apm/send_traces/>`.

-.. note:: Currently, there is no support for sending metrics directly to Splunk Observability Cloud.
+.. note:: Currently, you can't bypass the Collector to send metrics directly to Splunk Observability Cloud.